RelativisticMechanic/gl8/README.md

 Or any other ROM file you'd want to run.

+### Controls?

+1234QWERASDFZXCV map to 0x0 - 0xF keys on the CHIP-8 controller.
+Press ESC to quit the emulator any time.

 ### What's so special about it?

 It's in Python, it's a one file program, it uses only two libraries: pygame and moderngl.
 All the font data,